Last Updated on October 12, 2021 by

 This Game Requires Lots Of Playing Equipment

 If you’re participating in the sport as a professional player or a recreational player, you’ll have to buy a couple of gear like helmets, shoulder pads, jerseys, cleats, thigh and knee pads, and gloves.
-The cost of buying all these playing equipment overwhelms the Europeans.
+The cost of buying all this playing equipment overwhelms the Europeans.

 It’s Identical To Rugby